Home » What We Do » Advocacy

 The roles and responsibilities of the Chapin Center are:

 Legislative Action.
-The Chapin Center for Public Policy mobilizes our staff, board of directors, agencies and clients around the issues of hunger and self-sufficiency.
+The Chapin Center for Public Policy mobilizes our staff, board of directors, agencies, and clients around the issues of hunger and self-sufficiency.
 Activities include advocacy letters, signing petitions, providing legislative testimony, and serving on various public policy committees.

 Special Events

-The Chapin Center either hosts or participates in various special events publicizing hunger on Long Island and the creative, innovative responses taken by Long Island Cares to help.
+The Chapin Center hosts or participates in various special events publicizing hunger on Long Island and the creative, innovative responses taken by Long Island Cares to help.
 Activities include an annual legislative breakfast in our warehouse, attending the Food Research and Action Center (FRAC) and Feeding America’s Anti-Hunger Policy Conference, roundtable discussions with legislators/community leaders, and press conferences to generate awareness on timely legislation.

 To find out how you can get involved in fighting against hunger on Long Island – and make a difference in the lives of thousands of your neighbors – contact Michael W. Haynes, Chief Government Affairs Officer, or call 631-582-3663 ext.
 202.